elkhorn-heavy/walkthroughs/overthewire/natas/level_09.md

 It's always a good idea to think about other solutions.
 The unix system provides a bunch of commands that can manipulate text.
-To turn this solution into a shell script, the three functions need to be reproduced as shell commands.
+To turn this solution into a shell script, the three functions need to be reproduced using shell commands.

-The `hex2bin` function can be reproduce using the `xxd` command that was introduced in [Bandit 13](../bandit/level_13.md):
+The `hex2bin` function can be reproduced using the `xxd` command that was introduced in [Bandit 13](../bandit/level_13.md):

 ```